Brick by brick, we're rebuilding more young lives.

 Teens Unite is building a dedicated retreat for teenagers and young adults living with, and beyond cancer.
 It will be the first facility of its kind in England.

-We are in the process of transforming our new site in Broxbourne, Hertfordshire into a fully inclusive and accessible facility that provides young people, from across the UK, with the mental, emotional, and social support needed, not just during treatment and recovery, but throughout their long-term aftercare.
+We are in the process of transforming our site in Broxbourne, Hertfordshire into a fully inclusive and accessible facility that provides young people, from across the UK, with the mental, emotional, and social support needed, not just during treatment and recovery, but throughout their long-term aftercare.

 We’re committed to preventing cancer from claiming this key developmental stage of their lives and impacting their future.
 'The Home of Teens Unite' will ensure more young people have opportunities to thrive, and live life to the full.